Plant Selection Lawns Trees What To Do This Month in the Garden FAQs

 January

-- Clean and sharpen garden tools, lawn mower blade.
+- Clean and sharpen garden tools and lawn mower blades to prepare for spring.

 - Check perennials for frost heave; tamp and mulch if needed.